 A: In 2016 we installed about 500 electric meters and 700 gas modules in the Hays area to test the functionality of the system.
 Next, we installed automated meter modules in the Scott City, Phillipsburg and Hays districts.
-Currently, we're doing installations in the Colby District, covering northwest Kansas, and the Great Bend district will be last, in the final months of 2017.
+Currently, we're finishing installations in the Colby District, covering northwest Kansas.
+The Great Bend district will see installations last, in the second half of 2018.

 Q: Are automated meters safe and secure?

 A: More than 70 million automated meters have been installed nationwide, measuring electric, natural gas and water consumption.
 Dozens more companies and cities, like Midwest Energy, install more each year.
 Midwest Energy is installing Sensus iConA Gen4 electric meters on residential properties, which are the first automated meters to pass Underwriters Laboratory (UL) standards.
 Residential meters transmit data back to Midwest Energy once every four hours, using 256 bit encryption to protect your privacy.

 Automated meters give off the same kinds of radiofrequency (RF) waves as cell phones and Wi-Fi devices.
 Our meters use a 2-watt transmitter that operates in the 900MHz range.
 For perspective, many cell phones and garage door openers use 1- to 2-watt transmitters, and many CB radios utilize 4-watt transmitters.
 Given their small transmitters, and because the "duty cycle" of these meters is just a few seconds, six times a day, exposure to RF is significantly less than that of a typical cell phone, or a Wi-Fi router that continuously transmits a signal.
 The Federal Communications Commission (FCC) regulates RF emissions, and the meters Midwest Energy is installing fall well below the FCC's Power Density Exposure Limit.